serpapi/google-search-results-ruby/README.md

 This Ruby Gem is meant to scrape and parse results from Google, Bing, Baidu, Yandex, Yahoo, Ebay and more using [SerpApi](https://serpapi.com).

+---

+## Deprecation Notice

+This library is deprecated in favor of the [serpapi-ruby](https://github.com/serpapi/serpapi-ruby) which offers:
+- 3x faster performance
+- Better error handling
+- Feature persistent connections
+- Asynchronous search capabilities

+---

 The following services are provided:

   * [Search API](https://serpapi.com/search-api)